Atair123/DAT505-Code/session7/Work/README.md

 		cubes.push( mesh );
 	}

-	// Create a camera
-	// 	Set a Field of View (FOV) of 75 degrees
-	// 	Set an Apsect Ratio of the inner width divided by the inner height of the window
-	//	Set the 'Near' distance at which the camera will start rendering scene objects to 2
-	//	Set the 'Far' (draw distance) at which objects will not be rendered to 1000 camera = new THREE.PerspectiveCamera( 75, window.innerWidth / window.innerHeight, 2, 1000 );
+	camera = new THREE.PerspectiveCamera( 75, window.innerWidth / window.innerHeight, 2, 1000 );
 	// Move the camera 'out' by 30 camera.position.z = 30;